gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 The W3C WebGPU Community Group does not prescribe a particular pronunciation of “WGSL”.

-You can say it letter-by-letter, like “W G S L”.
+You can say it letter-by-letter, like “W G S L” or you can say it as a single word, like “wiggzle”, “wiggles”, or “wigsel”.

 ## What does a WGSL shader look like?